JohnSundell/ImagineEngine/README.md

 }
 ```

+## Platform support

+- [X] 📱 iOS
+- [ ] 🖥 macOS
+- [ ] 📺 tvOS

+Imagine Engine currently officially supports only iOS, but it doesn't have any specific dependencies on iOS, so support for both macOS & tvOS will be added within the near future.
+The API has also been designed in a way to let you use the exact same game code for all of Apple's platforms - no more `#if`s needed!

 ## Join the project!

 I've been working on this project on and off for a few years now.
 It's far from perfect (and probably never will be), but it's a start.
 I have now decided to share this code and this project with you - the amazing Swift community - and you are more then welcome to join in contributing by implementing new features, fixing bugs or just experimenting with and testing the engine.
 I love games, and will continue working on Imagine Engine together with the games I build using it.
 The first game - Revazendo - is currently in [public beta on TestFlight](http://www.revazendo.com), so feel free to join the beta if you want to see the engine in action.